sjsu-library/unionist/_items/unionist--text-0126.md

 source: The Unionist
 subject: Miscellaneous Filler; Science
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
-transcription: "<em>Ten miles of Paper.</em>—Paper used to be sold by the sheet, the quire, or the ream;&nbsp; but in “the <br>march of improvement,” stationary will not remain stationary, and so it is now <br>sold by measure.
-The following order was received from a pottery firm the other <br>day.
-The writer, it will be observed, gives his orders with as much indifference <br>as though they were not at all extraordinary:—“Gentlemen—Please to send us ten <br>miles of your best printing tissue paper, in length; 6 miles to be 30 inches <br>broad, 4 miles 22 inches broad—to be wrapped on wooden rollers, according to the <br>plan given to Mr. George Fourdrinier.”
-The object of having the paper of such <br>great length is that it may be printed from engraved cylinders, in the same way <br>as calicoes, &amp;c. <br>"
+transcription: "<em>Ten miles of Paper.</em>—Paper used to be sold by the sheet, the quire, or the ream;&nbsp; but in “the<br>march of improvement,” stationary will not remain stationary, and so it is now<br>sold by measure.
+The following order was received from a pottery firm the other<br>day.
+The writer, it will be observed, gives his orders with as much indifference<br>as though they were not at all extraordinary:—“Gentlemen—Please to send us ten<br>miles of your best printing tissue paper, in length; 6 miles to be 30 inches<br>broad, 4 miles 22 inches broad—to be wrapped on wooden rollers, according to the<br>plan given to Mr. George Fourdrinier.”
+The object of having the paper of such<br>great length is that it may be printed from engraved cylinders, in the same way<br>as calicoes, &amp;c.<br>"
 scholarlyNotes:
 commentary: George Spafford and James Phelps in Windham in the 1830s were among the first Americans to use the [Fourdrinier machine.] (https://paper.gatech.edu/advent-paper-machine)